shyamvlmna/Lift/README.md

 Lift is designed as an online taxi booking app which have all the necessary features of a cab booking app.
 Design and functionalities are mostly inspired from Uber.
 Provides REST API endpoints to build a web app or a mobile app.
 The two main parts of Lift are the user who can book a trip from their location to a destination and the driver.

+##

+**Lift** is a study project.
+The main objective of building this project was to learn how to build real world working applications using **Go** integrated with other technologies and tools.

 ## API Reference